 I’ve always been of the opinion that life is short, we should embrace every moment, not sweat the small stuff, and live a positive life.
-These feelings were only exemplified after a speaking engagement I had this week.
+These feelings were only exemplified by a speaking engagement I had this week.

 A few nights ago, I was humbled and honored to speak to a group of widows.
 Women of all ages who had lost their partners far sooner than they had ever imagined.
 The loss in the room was palpable.
 My usual topics were wholly inappropriate.
 While I was asked to come in and speak about dating, putting yourself back out there, and flirting, it was clear in the first 10 seconds that the majority of the women were far from ready.

 How could I talk about love and dating, when all that these women wanted was the love they had?